 I started out with the floor attachment.
 It’s more of a car floor attachment than a garage floor attachment.
-The leaves were not interested in getting vacuumed by that size of an accessory.
+I was unable to vacuum leaves this way.
+The opening was too small.
 I pulled the attachment off.
 With just a bare extension wand end, I pulled up the leaves in good time.

 Unmounting the VWM510

 When I move the vacuum to the middle of the garage, the hose will reach 10 ft. into the driveway.
 I wanted to vacuum the car before I had a chance to move the machine.
 I decided to dismount the VacMaster for that job.
 It turned out to be easy to pull the machine off the wall.
 The trick is to unbuckle the bucket from the motor head; and then pull the motor head completely off and out of the way.
 The bucket will then easily lift out of the mounting bracket.
 That’s not how the instructions say to dismount the vacuum.
 There’s a lever in the left side.
 You are supposed to press and release that before lifting the bucket.
 My way was easier.
 I didn’t see the lever.